 Title Bar: Shows the patient name, appointment day, date, and time, and the appointment's operatory.

-Along the left side is a color-coded time bar that indicates appointment length.
-The default appointment time is based on the Procedure's time pattern.
-See Time Bars for more information.
+Time Bar: Along the left side are color-coded time bars that indicates appointment length.
+The default appointment time is based on the procedure's time pattern.
+The total length of the appointment will display.
+See Time Bars.

 Status: The appointment's current status.

 ASAP: Marks the appointment as ASAP and add it to the ASAP List.
 This means the patients wants to come in sooner if an opening becomes available.
 ASAP can also be a set as a display option in Appointment Views.

 Unscheduled Status: Used in the Unscheduled List, Recall List, and Planned Appointment Tracker to easily identify why an appointment has not been scheduled and determine whether to contact patient or not.
 Customize options in Definitions: Recall / Unsched Status.

 Confirmed: The Confirmation Status.
 Confirmed statuses are also linked to Time Arrived, Time Seated, and Time Dismissed values (see below).

 New Patient: This box automatically checks on the first appointment created for a patient.
 When checked, NP will show in the upper left corner of the appointment box on the schedule.